-This Quinoa Arroz Caldo recipe is a vegan vegetarian version of Filipinos’ favorite chicken arroz caldo.
+This Quinoa Arroz Caldo recipe is a vegan vegetarian version of Filipinos' favorite chicken arroz caldo.
 This is a savory and hearty congee that is made with quinoa, vegetable broth, ginger and turmeric powder.
-It’s a perfect dish for a nutritious breakfast or dinner and an ultimate comfort food!
+It's a your ultimate comfort food, perfect during rainy days!

 What is Arroz Caldo?

-In this recipe, I used quinoa (a healthier alternative of rice), vegetable broth, vegetarian fish sauce, turmeric powder and mushroom slices for a vegetarian version.
-This Filipino dish is super duper easy to cook, savory and certainly an all-around comfort food!
+In this recipe, we use quinoa instead of rice, making it healthier.
+We also use vegetable broth, vegetarian fish sauce, turmeric powder, and mushroom slices to make a vegetarian version.
+This dish is easy to cook, tasty, and great comfort food!

 Health Benefits for Quinoa